-- 16. Deputy IRGC Commander Abdollah Araghi - 17.
-Ministry of Intelligence and Security of Iran (MOIS)
+One entity: Ministry of Intelligence and Security of Iran (MOIS)

-18. Ashgar Mir-Hejazi for human rights abuses on/after June 12, 2009, and for providing material support to the IRGC and MOIS.
+One person: Ashgar Mir-Hejazi for human rights abuses on/after June 12, 2009, and for providing material support to the IRGC and MOIS.

-19. Abyssec, for training the IRGC in cyber tradecraft and supporting its development of offensive information operations capabilities.
+One entity: Abyssec, for training the IRGC in cyber tradecraft and supporting its development of offensive information operations capabilities.